 11.3 The DSL or DDSL will advise accordingly and later confirm that this referral has been made.
-And whilst it may be preferable if the parent / carer or community member who witnessed or knows about the concerns or incident makes a call to Dorset Children's Advice and Duty Service (ChAD) themselves as they will be better able to answer any questions, guidance can be sought initially from the DSL or DDSL.
+And whilst it may be preferable if the parent / carer or community member who witnessed or knows about the concerns or incident makes a call to Family Support and Advice Line (FSAL) themselves as they will be better able to answer any questions, guidance can be sought initially from the DSL or DDSL.
 The person reporting the concerns can ask for their name not to be divulged if a visit is made to the family.